 In the first episode, one person uses the name of her dead daughter as a password.

 She also has her safe passcode as her body measurements.
 Sherlock works it out partly because she hints at it, and partly because he can tell what some of the numbers are based on the key usage.
-In any case, it's a blind as the safe contains nothing but a spring-trapped gun.
+In any case, it's a blind as the safe contains a spring-trapped gun along with the actual valuable.
 Luckily Sherlock works that out as well.

 In Being Human, George is a genius with an IQ in the 150s, but he admits that all of his internet passwords are 'password1'.